christianheine/jorel/README.md

 # JorEl

-JorEl is a lightweight, elegant wrapper for interacting with multiple large language models (LLMs) such as OpenAI, Anthropic, Groq, Google, Ollama, and more.
-Designed with simplicity and usability in mind, it provides a unified message format for interacting with different models while remaining lightweight compared to solutions like LangChain.
+JorEl is a lightweight, unified wrapper for interacting with multiple large language models (LLMs) such as OpenAI, Anthropic, Groq, Google, Ollama, and more.

+It offers two main interfaces: a high-level interface for generating responses with a single line of code, and a low-level interface for more control over the generation process.

+Apart from the unified interface, JorEl also significantly simplifies working with both images and external tools.

 ## Table of Contents